 In 2011, a coal mining company, Cline Resources and Development, proposed strip mining a known taconite (iron ore) deposit in Iron and Ashland Counties.
 Taconite mining is another form of metallic sulfide mining, although some mining companies would like it to be considered a different mining category.
 Cline's Gogebic Taconite wants to open the largest mine in Wisconsin history in the Bad River Watershed of Lake Superior.
-After legislation that would have gutted environmental protections for taconite mining failed in 2012, Gogebic Taconite temporarily withdrew their proposal.
 Click here to learn more about the proposed Penokee Mine.

 Mining Moratorium Under Attack

 Before the 'Prove It First' or Mining Moratorium Law was approved, the mining industry was challenged to give one example of a mine in metallic sulfides that had been safely operated and closed without polluting the environment.
 Mining metals found together with sulfides causes acid mine drainage (AMD) when the sulfides are exposed to air and water causing acid production that leaches toxic metals in waters.
 To this day, the mining industry has not documented a single proven example.

 In 2012, mining industry lobbyists and legislators targeted Wisconsin’s landmark Moratorium Law for repeal.
 The Sierra Club was one of dozens of state organizations along with thousands of Wisconsin citizens who demanded that the mining industry prove it first.
 We oppose efforts to repeal this important law.
 Click here to learn more about Wisconsin's Mining Moratorium